xeoneux/cloudamqp-demo/README.md

 # CloudAMQP demo

-CloudAMQP provides RebbitMQ services on cloud with Max 10 000 queued messages.
+CloudAMQP provides RabbitMQ services on cloud with Max 10 000 queued messages.
 This demo application consists of producer which push data to rabbitmq queue and a consumer which checks for any new items in queue and process them.

 ## Steps